-Steps To Develop And Deploy Jinja2 Template
+4 Steps To Develop & Deploy Ansible Jinja2 Template

-- Identify specific feature configuration for two Spine or Leaf switches
+- Identify specific feature configuration for two spine or leaf switches

 - Identify switch specific configuration

-- Write Jinja2 Template with variables for switch specific configuration
+- Write Jinja2 template with variables for switch specific configuration

 - Automate configuration for group of switches using Jinja2 Template in AmpCon with Context Data (value for variables)